decamp/jav/README.md

 ### Runtime:
 After build, add all jars, dylibs, and jnilibs in **lib** and **target** folders to your project.
-Note that the jnilib/dylib files must be kept in the same directory, and that directory must be added to your java.library.path runtime property ("java -Djava.library.path=lib_dir")
+All jnilib and dylib files must be kept in the same directory (unless you update the install paths), and that directory must be added to your java.library.path runtime property ("java -Djava.library.path=lib_dir")

 ### Dependencies: